21 Types of Moths in Florida

 When the wings of the Brown Panopoda moths are open and spread out, you will see two long, thin, wavy lines that flow through the center and lower parts of all four wings.

-Additionally, there is a short, thin line near the ‘shoulders’ of the wings, but it does not cross the body.
+Additionally, there is a short, thin line near the wings ‘shoulders, but it does not cross the body.

-The caterpillars of this moth are a vibrant leafy green color and are covered in tiny dots from head to rear.
+The caterpillars of this moth are vibrant, leafy green, and covered in tiny dots from head to rear.
 Their ‘feet’ exhibit an orange hue.

 These caterpillars primarily feed on the leaves of hickory trees and are believed to also consume foliage from basswood, oak, and willow trees.